ImanBrjn/python_Salifort_Motors/README.md

 ## Step 2.
 Data Exploration (Initial EDA and data cleaning)

-Now that aut data has benn loaded. it's time to understand variables and clean the dataset
+Now that the data has been loaded, it's time to understand the variables and clean the dataset.